 You'll experience a rich learning environment

 There is a rich diversity of teaching and learning experiences, from lectures and tutorials to problem classes, presentations, supervised computer and modelling sessions, and visiting speakers from industry and commerce.
 Laboratory work and research based projects are embedded within the curriculum.
-Design workshops supervised by industrials from GSK and BP provide the opportunity to work as a part of the team, while the final year design provides the chance to apply the course to the real work problems.
+Design workshops supervised by industrial workers from GSK and BP provide the opportunity to work as a part of the team, while the final year design project provides the chance to apply the course to real work problems.

 Join a culture of enterprise

 We encourage a spirit of enterprise here at Loughborough.
 It’s a key part of the Loughborough experience and it can really boost your job prospects.

 As a student at the Chemical Engineering Department, your employability will be developed both inside and outside of the classroom.
 There are lots of opportunities available through student enterprise, clubs and societies, as well as through Loughborough's Careers Network.
 Student Enterprise thrives on campus with a range of extra-curricular activities including business planning competitions, events, and support services for students with real business ideas.

 You'll have the opportunity to participate in design projects

 Loughborough offers students participation in design projects in each year of the course.
 Designing a chemical plant from scratch includes putting together a flowsheet, calculating process parameters (flowrates, compositions, temperatures, pressures, heat loads), sizing the various items of equipment and then estimating and optimising capital and running costs.
 The level of design naturally increases each year.